Walmart in Central America

 Discount Stores

-The Discount Compact Hypermarket and Soft Discount formats were created to serve customers who want low prices on a wide range of products like groceries, household care and personal goods in general and special appliances, and textiles.
+The Discount Compact Hypermarket and Soft Discount formats were created to serve customers who are looking for low prices on a wide range of products, like groceries, household care and personal goods, in addition to special appliances and textiles.
 You will find stores across Central America under these names:

 Our Commitment